Ishraq21/RAGnetic/README.md

 RAGnetic moves beyond simple RAG libraries by providing a full-stack platform that addresses the entire lifecycle of an AI agent, from data ingestion to evaluation and enterprise-grade security.

-* **Agentic Orchestration**: At its core, RAGnetic uses a multi-agent, multi-step system built on the powerful LangGraph.
-This allows you to define complex, stateful workflows where multiple agents can collaborate to reason, plan, and execute tasks across various tools and data sources.
+* **Multi-Agent Intelligence**: At its core, RAGnetic enables sophisticated multi-agent systems built on LangGraph.
+Agents can collaborate to reason, plan, and execute complex tasks across various tools and data sources, with each agent specialized for specific domains or capabilities.

 * **Custom Model Fine-Tuning**: RAGnetic empowers you to fine-tune open-source Hugging Face models on your private data, making them specialized for your specific domain and use cases.
 This is crucial for improving accuracy and controlling an agent's behavior.